-Accurate qualitative and quantitative information about child labor is critical to labor inspectors' ability to track trends, conduct strategic planning, set priorities, determine effective collaborative arrangements, decide how best to respond to particular situations, measure progress and advocate for resources.
-Data gathering can be done using a variety of techniques, including observation of children at work, surveys, rapid assessments, mapping exercises, and baseline surveys.
-By participating in surveys, inspectors can "become familiar with areas and sectors to which they may have had no exposure before, and gain experience in interviewing children and employers."11
+Accurate qualitative and quantitative information about child labor is critical for labor inspectors to be able to track trends, conduct strategic planning, set priorities, determine effective collaborative arrangements, decide how best to respond to particular situations, measure progress and advocate for resources.
+Data gathering can be done using a variety of techniques, including observing children at work, surveys, rapid assessments, mapping exercises, and baseline surveys.
+By participating in surveys, inspectors can "become familiar with areas and sectors to which they may have had no exposure before, and they gain experience in interviewing children and employers."11

-Aside from direct interviews with employers, children, and families, other important sources of information include: other civil servants working in the field, such as agricultural extension agents; schools and vocational training centers; courts and police records; and social services agencies such as health, welfare agencies, shelters and counseling facilities that can provide inspectors with information about how to refer child workers.
+Aside from direct interviews with employers, children, and families, other important sources of information include: other civil servants working in the field, such as agricultural extension agents; schools and vocational training centers; courts and police records; and social services agencies such as health, welfare agencies, shelters and counseling facilities who can provide inspectors with information about how to refer child workers.